 Ford Motor Company appears to have designs on the cycle industry - quite literally - when it registered a US patent for an electronic derailleur that’s unlike any front derailleur we’ve ever seen before: it has neither a cable nor a Di2-style servo to actuate it.

-Uncovered by wheelbased.com, the patent - which has already been granted - is for a “bicycle derailleur apparatus for controlling bicycle speed.”
+Uncovered by wheelbased.com (opens in new tab), the patent (opens in new tab)- which has already been granted - is for a “bicycle derailleur apparatus for controlling bicycle speed.”
 Ford’s design uses two mouldable wires made from Nitinol, a nickel titanium alloy which changes shape when an electric current is applied to it.
 When the wires change shape they move a chain guide, which moves the chain from one chainring to another.

 Nitinol is a ‘shape memory alloy’, which can be bent to a particular shape but will return to its original shape when heated.
 Ford’s design uses one wire with its original shape holding the chain guide in the inner ring position and the other holding it in the outer chainring position.
 By heating either wire, the chain guide can be moved between chainrings.